To catch a falling robber: The Upper Bound

-Initially, some number $C$ of cops begin at $\nul$.
+We will specify the number of cops later.
+All the cops begin at $\nul$.
 Let $R$ be the current set occupied by the robber.
-On his $k$th turn, for $k\le m-7$, each surviving cop at set $S$ chooses the next element for his set uniformly at random from among $R-S$.
-For their last seven turns, the cops use a slightly different strategy, which we explain later.
-We claim that for any strategy used by the robber, this cop strategy succeeds with positive probability when $C=(c\ln n)2^{m}$, for some constant $c$ to be specified later.
-That is, some outcome of random choices in the cop strategy in response to the robber strategy catches the robber.
+On his $k$th turn, for $1 \le k \le m$, each surviving cop at set $C$ chooses the next element for his set uniformly at random from among $R-C$.
+We claim that, regardless of how the robber moves, this cop strategy succeeds a.a.s.

-We argued in Theorem~\ref{lower} that the robber can evade the fraction $\FR k{n-k+1}$ of the surviving cops in round $k$.
-We aim to show that the robber cannot do much better than this against the random strategy for the cops.
-Let $B_k$ be the event that the robber can, by deleting an appropriate element of his current set $R$, evade more than the fraction $(1+\eps_k)\kfrac$ of the surviving cops on his $k$th move, where $\eps_k = 1/k^3$.
-We claim that, with positive probability, all the events $\VEC B1{m-7}$ fail to occur.

-Suppose that the robber deletes element $i$ on round $k$.
-The probability that a given surviving cop at level $k$ sits at a set $S$ containing $i$ is the probability that it added $i$ to $S$ sometime during the first $k$ rounds.
-A surviving cop sits at a set contained in $R$, and the robber has made no distinction among the elements of $R$.
-Also, given $S\esub R$, the $k$-lists of elements from $R$ are equally likely to have been the list of elements added to $S$ by the cop.
-Since $k$ of the elements have been selected by the cop from the $(n-k+1)$-set $R$, the probability that any one of them was added is exactly $\kfrac$.

-Hence the probability that a given surviving cop will be evaded when the robber deletes $i$ is $\kfrac$.
-Letting $X_{k,i}$ be the number of surviving cops in round $k$ who are evaded when the robber deletes $i$, we have $\expect{X_{k,i}}=N_k\cdot\kfrac$, where $N_k$ is the number of surviving cops at level $k$.
-We need the probability that $X_{k,i}$ does not differ much from its expectation.
-Let $p = \kfrac$ and $\mu = N_kp$.
-By the Union Bound,
+To facilitate analysis of the cops' strategy, we introduce some notation and terminology.
+Consider an instance of the game.
+We say that this instance satisfies {\em property $P(t,a)$} if, after $t$ rounds, every $m$-set below the robber also has at least $a$ cops at or below it.
+Intuitively, the $m$-sets below the robber are the places where the robber can potentially be captured; property $P(t,a)$ means that each of them can be reached by at least $a$ cops.